Bubba Blackwell, The American Daredevil

 program and Muscular Dystrophy.
 Another milestone.

-of being the ONLY daredevil to beat all Evel Knievel jumping records
+completing the dream of being the ONLY daredevil to beat all Evel Knievel

-using the same type motorcycle, and the same size ramps.
-Bubba spent
+jumping records using the same type motorcycle, and the same size ramps.

-most of 2000 focusing on a complete show makeover.
-Having noticed the
+Bubba spent most of 2000 focusing on a complete show makeover.
+Having

 Fighter" with an American Flare.
 Acquiring full factory